 In light of these developments, Taiwan has been bolstering its maritime and aerial defences.
 President Lai Ching-te has assured citizens of the government’s unwavering commitment to safeguarding the nation’s sovereignty and democracy.

-Strengthening Taiwan’s Defence Capabilities
+Strengthening Taiwan’s defence capabilities

 On Friday, President Lai attended the completion ceremony of the Shuei-Sing Barracks, which will serve as the new headquarters for Taiwan’s Navy Underwater Operations Unit.
 The facility aims to enhance Taiwan’s naval operational readiness and training capabilities amid growing regional tensions.
 Lai highlighted the importance of modernising Taiwan’s defence infrastructure to counter evolving threats from the People’s Liberation Army (PLA).